soc-ucsd/mixed-traffic/docs/smoothing_traffic_flow.md

 - (a) the control energy needed to stabilize the traffic flow for each autonomous vehicle.
 - (b) The time required to stabilize the traffic system.

+It is clear that both the settling time and the control energy of each autonomous vehicle decrease by a factor of two approximately, when there are two autonomous vehicles in the traffic system uniformly.
+Based on the results, we may estimate the market penetration rate of autonomous vehicles to control traffic flow effectively when adopting the optimal control strategy.
+In the scenario of the following figure, if one wants to reject the influence of the perturbation on traffic flow within 30 seconds, a single autonomous vehicle can control the traffic flow consisting of around 20 HDVs.
+This number agrees with the results from real-world experiments

 ![Alt Text](images/smoothing_traffic_flow/control_energy.png)